N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Theoretical Analysis for Decomposition

 where $f_k \in \{f_1, \cdots, f_{1 \ldots n}\}^m$ is a shape function that transforms $l$ local values $Q_k$ into a temporal value $\widehat{Q}_k$, and $\mathcal{D}_l$ is the set of all non-empty subsets of $l \in \{1, \cdots, n\}$ with order-$l$ interactions, i.e., $D_l = \{i_1\ldots i_l\}$.
 When searching for a better value decomposition, we are often interested in this enrichment of the difference.
-Therefore, we introduce the empirical risk minimizer $\widehat{Q}_{tot}$ in Eq~(\ref{eqqqq}) and the expected risk minimizer $Q_{tot}^{\star}$ in Eq~(\ref{eqqqq}) and consider $\mathcal{L}(\widehat{Q}_{tot})-\mathcal{L}(Q_{tot}^{\star})$ as a regret bound.
-The conclusion shows that there is always an upper bound on our generalization according to regret analysis under the \textit{1-Lipschitz} loss approximation.
+To this end, we introduce the empirical risk minimizer $\widehat{Q}_{tot}$ in Eq~(\ref{sdada}) and the expected risk minimizer $Q_{tot}^{\star}$ in Eq~(\ref{eqqqq}) and consider $\mathcal{L}(\widehat{Q}_{tot})-\mathcal{L}(Q_{tot}^{\star})$ as a regret bound.
+The conclusion shows that an upper bound always exists on our generalization according to regret analysis under the \textit{1-Lipschitz} loss approximation.
 We provide approximation guarantees and detailed derivations for this type of enrichment, which can be found in Appendix~\ref{app2} along with rigorous proofs.

-Most existing MARL methods only focus on one of the terms of Eq.~(\ref{sdada}), maximizing performance while neglecting the different orders of coalition among agents.
-For example, VDN decomposes $Q_{tot}$ into a sum of individual action-values representing only a limited class with order-$1$, i.e., it is similar to term $ {\textcircled{ {1}}} $ with equal credits.
-QMIX considers mixing all individual action-values as the most effective value decomposition method falling under term $ {\textcircled{ {2}}} $, but it does not explicitly show its credit assignment.
+Most existing MARL methods primarily focus on one of the terms in Eq.~(\ref{sdada}), aiming to maximize performance while neglecting the different orders of coalition among agents.
+For instance, VDN decomposes $Q_{tot}$ into a sum of individual action values representing only a limited class with order-$1$, i.e., it is similar to term $ {\textcircled{ {1}}} $ with equal credits.
+QMIX considers mixing all individual action values as the most effective value decomposition method falling under term $ {\textcircled{ {2}}} $, but it does not explicitly show its credit assignment.
 It is widely recognized~\cite{lou2013accurate, chang2021node} that it ceases to be interpretable with increasing order in Eq.~(\ref{sdada}), e.g., beyond pairwise interactions, albeit with some advantages to performance.
-Following this idea, we maintain the performance and interpretability of collaboration relationships in terms of any order of interaction by learning each unary and pairwise shape function as
+Following this idea, we aim to maintain both the performance and interpretability of collaboration relationships in terms of any order of interaction by learning each unary and pairwise shape function as